textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 **Admin**.
 Never use this abbreviation in writing unless you are specifically referring to the Admin navigation label in the administration side.
 Any other use of ‘admin’ can lead to confusion about what is meant.
 Whether you mean ‘administration’ or ‘administrator’, write it out fully every time so the meaning and context is perfectly clear.
 This includes writing ‘administration side’ (noun form) and ‘administration-side’ (adjective form) with regard to the administration side of the software.

 **TXP, Txp, TxP, tXP, txp**.
 Do not use these pet abbreviations for Textpattern in documentation.
-Always spell ‘Textpattern’ out fully, when needed at all (see [**Bran name**](#brand-name)).
+Always spell ‘Textpattern’ out fully, when needed at all (see [**Brand name**](#brand-name)).
 Such abbreviations are convenient for informal exchange in the support forum, or whatever, but they are inconsistent and non-intuitive to the outside world, as well needless.
 And history has shown that most people can’t spell ‘Textpattern’ correctly as it is, so don’t make it worse by using cartoon abbreviations.
 There are only two exceptions to this rule: 1) If you’re writing tag notation (e.g. `<txp:love />`.
 2) If you’re referring to ‘TXP Magazine’, which is unlikely in documentation.

 ### Brand name

 Do not overuse the brand name, ‘Textpattern’, in documentation (or in any project), even if it’s part of a document title.
 For example, ‘Textpattern editorial style guide’ can easily be written and understood in context without adding the brand.
 Too much repetition of ‘Textpattern’ becomes monotonous, distracting, and sounding desperate.
 It’s a context that is already clear to readers by fact they are in the domain and using the software.

 Similarly, do not tack ‘CMS’ on the brand name at every opportunity.
-It looks like a bloated tick on a skinny dog’s ass.
+It looks like a bloated tick on a skinny dog’s arse.
 If your only reason for doing so is ‘SEO juice’, then you’ve already lost.
-People don’t care if it’s a content management system, a content publishing system, a blog engine, or magic website creator.
+People don’t care anymore if it’s a content management system, a content publishing system, a blog engine, or a wizard’s wand.
 If they can easily setup and publish to a website, that’s all that matters.
-Only use ’Textpattern’, when necessary at all.

 ## Formatting interface strings

-Interface strings are the text elements a user reads in the administration interface, from headers to form control labels to system feedback messages.
-Their consideration is critical to good software usability.
+Interface strings are the text elements a user reads in the administration interface; from headers to form control labels to system feedback messages.
+Consideration of these strings is critical for good software usability.

 Referring to them consistently yet unobtrusively in documentation is also critical.
 The balance between consistency and unobtrusiveness, however, can be challenging when many types of strings exist.